robertvacareanu/robertvacareanu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a 4th year PhD student at the University of Arizona.
 I am broadly interested in natural language processing (NLP) and artificial intelligence (AI).
-In particular, my PhD thesis is on explainability and interpretability.
+In particular, my PhD thesis is on explainability and interpretability with a focus on information extraction.
+Outside my thesis, I worked on representational learning, (aspect-based) sentiment analysis, reaosning with LLMs and in-context learning.

 I am on the job market!